Care Management is the coordination of ACOFA services to ensure that senior residents’ needs are met in the most effective manner possible.

 ACOFA is funded by federal and state entities and supported through private donations.
 Most of our budget comes through the PA Department of Aging and the majority of these funds are from Pennsylvania’s State Lottery proceeds.
 The combination of federal, state, and private funds are used to pay for the variety of services we offer.

-Some services such as Information & Assistance, Senior Centers, Medicare Counseling (APPRISE), Tax Assistance, Health Promotion, assessment, and care management activities are provided at no charge to the consumer.
+Some services such as Information & Assistance, Senior Centers, Medicare Counseling (Pennsylvania Medicare Education and Decision Insight (PA MEDI)), Tax Assistance, Health Promotion, assessment, and care management activities are provided at no charge to the consumer.

 Senior Center activities (including lunches) are provided at no charge however, a donation toward the cost of the meal is encouraged.
 Read more about activities offered at our Senior Centers above.